wp-plugins/igumbi-online-booking/readme.txt

 Tested up to: 3.9
 Stable tag: 1.5

-Generate commission free online bookings for your hotel, apartments, bed and breakfast, holiday-rentals or lodge directly on your WordPress site by integrating the igumbi online booking tool.
+Generate commission free online bookings directly on your WordPress site by integrating the igumbi online booking tool.

 == Description ==